mattwojo/webvr/webvr-docs/essentials.md

 }
 ```

-# Advanced Features
+# Advanced features

 ## Automatically entering VR when the page loads
+> [!IMPORTANT]
-__Important:__ not all platforms support this.
+> Not all platforms support this.
 Always provide an Enter VR button as well.

-In browsers that do not require the page to call `requestPresent` from within the context of a user initiated action, it is possible to make the call at any time.
-Thus, to attempt to enter VR immedately, simply place a call to `requestPresent` after initialization completes.
+In browsers that do not require the page to call [`requestPresent`](https://developer.mozilla.org/en-US/docs/Web/API/VRDisplay/requestPresent) from within the context of a user initiated action, it's possible to make the call at any time.
+To attempt to enter VR immedately, place a call to `requestPresent` after initialization completes.

 ```javascript
 // On page load, simply make a call to your standard enterVR method